Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Method

 MEs only appear as subtle muscle movements in localized facial areas, such as the mouth and eyebrows.
 Therefore, the input to the L-stream, i.e., the $n\times n$ facial blocks, contains redundant information, which may affect emotion classification.
 However, we cannot simply select parts of the facial blocks, as different emotions correspond to distinct AUs involving various facial regions.
 For instance, AU6 (“Cheek Raiser”) mainly reflects happiness, whereas the ME for surprise does not involve this facial region.
 Thus, an adaptive approach should be used to extract important information from the $n\times n$ facial blocks while suppressing unimportant information.

-Therefore, we employ efficient channel attention (ECA) modules \cite{wang2020eca} in the L-stream, introducing an efficient channel attention mechanism.
-Specifically, compared to the original squeeze-and-excitation (SE) block \cite{hu2018squeeze}, the ECA module avoids disrupting the direct relationship between channels and their weights and uses 1D convolution to achieve local cross-channel interaction.
+Therefore, we employ efficient channel attention (ECA) modules \citep{wang2020eca} in the L-stream, introducing an efficient channel attention mechanism.
+Specifically, compared to the original squeeze-and-excitation (SE) block \citep{hu2018squeeze}, the ECA module avoids disrupting the direct relationship between channels and their weights and uses 1D convolution to achieve local cross-channel interaction.
 As illustrated in Fig. \ref{fig2}, the input feature map is $X\in {{\mathbb{R}}^{W\times H\times C}}$, where $W,H,C$ represents the width, height, and channel dimensions.
 The original ECA module employs global average pooling (GAP) to aggregate global spatial features into ${{F}_{avg}}\in {{\mathbb{R}}^{1\times 1\times C}}$.
 Additionally, we employ global maximum pooling (GMP) to provide the most significant information for each channel, obtaining ${{F}_{max}}\in {{\mathbb{R}}^{1\times 1\times C}}$.
-Then, by performing a 1D convolution with a
+Then, by performing a 1D convolution with a kernel size of $k$ on ${F}_{avg}$ and ${F}_{max}$, we capture cross-channel interactions and obtain the channel weights $M\in {{\mathbb{R}}^{1\times 1\times C}}$, which are represented as follows: